BishalBabuDumre/Chatbot/README.md

 https://chatbot-4tc9.onrender.com/

+You need to enter your information, and then you will be able to use the chatbot in the next webpage.
+I have collected this information in an AWS RDS for Postgres database thereby learning SQL.
-Type whatever you want to ask.
+After you finish providing the information, type whatever you want to ask.
 If you type "opening hours", it will give you some answer.
 You can see the question answer I trained by looking at file bot_trainer.py.